-Team exhibit setup will begin at 8 AM, please encourage your teams to take advantage of this as there is a likelihood that technical challenges will not be attended to after 10 AM.
+Team exhibit setup will begin at 8 AM, please take advantage of this as technical challenges will not be attended to after 9 AM.

 Teams are encouraged to bring their own displays (computer monitors).

-We will have a limited number of TV screens for teams per request (At this time, all Tellabs monitors have been spoken for.)
+We will have a limited number of TV screens for teams which will be allocated via a lottery system.

 The IPRO office is offering vouchers for teams to print 24” x 36” posters that can be mounted to foam core.
 Note:

 Please visit the Kaplan Welcome desk for a voucher to print your poster at the MTCC Post Office.